-Or when Noah was an infant, not yet able to roll over, and I put him on the bed “just for a second” while I went to get a diaper.
+Or, when Noah was an infant, not able to roll over yet, and I put him on the bed “just for a second” while I went to get a diaper.
 And I heard the horrible sound of him hitting the wood floor after rolling off the bed from a height of three feet.
 He cried hard which was good because that meant he was okay.
 His mommy was surely shook up, though.

-Or that time I couldn’t find Livvy and I knew the neighbor boy, the troubled one, was in the woods too.
+Or, that time I couldn’t find Livvy and I knew the neighbor boy, the troubled one, was somewhere in the woods too.

-Or when Manfred was sleeping in that remote cabin all alone and heard a grizzly breathing on the porch and then the door crashed down flat on the floor, torn from its hinges and then – more breathing.
+Or, when Manfred was asleep in that remote cabin all alone and was awakened by a grizzly breathing on the porch.
+And then, the door crashed down flat on the floor, torn from its hinges, and then – more breathing…

-This is the terror, the sudden fear, that gripped my heart when my eyes opened each morning in those early weeks after the crash .
+This is the quiet terror, the sudden blinding fear, that often gripped my heart in those early weeks after the crash…

 I must help him.

-Mercifully, it passed quickly and returned seldom during the day.
+Mercifully, it passed quickly.
 But the instinct to protect, to grab my child from the teeth of danger is still so very strong.
-I feel fully ready to face even that wounded bear sow with two cubs if doing so would rescue Hans.
-If it would undo the damage.
+I feel fully ready to face even that wounded bear sow with two cubs if doing so could rescue Hans.
+If it could undo the damage.
 If it would restore him to me.

 I could kill that bear with my bare hands.
 I want to kill her.

 For I am a mama bear, too.